uralys/maperial.js/README.md

 var maperial = new Maperial();
 ```

-Use it to add a view : this is your map !
+Use it to add a view, linked with your html container
-remember to provide your container id
 ```
 var map = maperial.createView({
     container: 'map'